0xBonks/Hochschule/README.md

-# Hochschule München Software Entwicklung Aufgaben
+# Munich University of Applied Sciences Software Development Tasks

-Das ist eine Sammlung all meiner Aufgaben, die ich bis jetzt (Stand 18.10.2024) bekommen habe im Modul **Software Entwicklung I**.
-Weitere Aufgaben folgen noch.
+This is a collection of all the tasks I have received so far (as of 18/10/2024) in the module **Software Development I**.
+More tasks will follow.

-### Was kommt noch?
+### What's next?
-Und der Spaß wird ab dem zweiten Semester mit **Software Entwicklung II** ergänzt, wo wahrscheinlich noch ein eigenes Projekt folgt plus die Module **Software Engineering I/II**.
+The fun continues in the second semester with **Software Development II**, likely including an individual project, along with the modules **Software Engineering I/II**.